-Details of the main reliefs available for Stamp Duty Land Tax (SDLT)
+Find out about the main reliefs available for Stamp Duty Land Tax (SDLT).

 HM Revenue and Customs (HMRC) charge SDLT on property transactions in the UK where the value is more than certain thresholds.
 But some transactions qualify for reliefs that reduce the amount of tax you pay - or mean that you pay no SDLT.